What’s your salon, clinic or spa doing for Breast Cancer Awareness this October?

 12. Salon Social goes #pink

 Your Pink October marketing and fundraising is just made for social.
-Post behind-the-scenes photos and videos of your team’s preparations, raffle prizes and any salon activity across all your social media platforms.
+Post behind-the-scenes photos and videos of your team’s preparations, raffle prizes and any salon activity across all your salon social platforms.
 Include your salon event #hashtag.

 And don’t forget those #pinksalonselfies I mentioned earlier.

-13. Salon Facebook advertising
+13. Salon Facebook advertising boosts fundraising

 Advertise on social media.
 Target your audience carefully and remember to include a strong call to action driving traffic to your Pink October website page.